We no longer do any machine work or labor but this information is still helpful.

 4. CLEAN OIL PASSAGES IN CRANKSHAFT:

-air.
-When using compressed air, be careful not to blow dirt onto
+compressed air.
+When using compressed air, be careful not to

 5. CLEAN OIL PASSAGES IN ENGINE: